International Coalition of Medicines Regulatory Authorities (ICMRA)

 The interim Chair and Vice-chair(s) facilitate the work of the Coalition and arrange reporting to the Coalition on a bi-annual basis.
 The interim Chair and Vice-Chair(s) are also responsible for chairing and coordinating meetings of the interim Management Committee and Coalition.
 The secretariat supports the activities of the interim Management Committee and the Coalition.

-A: Since the ICMRA is a relatively new global organization, its initial focus has been on establishing a governance mechanism, criteria for membership, initiating working groups and the like.
-It has already developed a number of working groups which are progressing projects in the following areas: governance, mapping, communication, information sharing, GMP inspections, generic medicinal products and capacity building.
+- Since the ICMRA is a relatively new global organisation, its initial focus has been on establishing a governance mechanism, criteria for membership, initiating working groups and the like.
+It has already developed a number of working groups which are progressing projects in the following areas: governance, pharmacovigilance, crisis management, supply chain integrity, mapping, communication, GMP inspections, generic medicinal product and capacity building.

 |Australia||Therapeutic Goods Administration (TGA)|